Automated Engagement Flows - Using Date Ranges To Unlock Challenges

 Using the information in this article will allow you to create a variety of different flows in your AdvocateHub.
 These flows will give you the ability to automatically serve up challenges for Advocates during specific points in their lifecycle based on date fields on the Contact or Account objects in Salesforce.
 This will take a huge amount of the burden off of an Administrator.

 We will take advantage of existing functionality that is a part of our Salesforce integration for this flow.
 Using the Automatic Customer Data Import, we can map fields on a Contact or Account object in Salesforce to a Custom Profile Field in your AdvocateHub.
 We can then use the value of the Custom Profile Field to automatically unlock challenges for your Advocates through our targeting functionality.

 In Salesforce, we are going to manipulate a date field you have set up by creating a new formula field which will display a range of the number of days since the date specified in the date field you are targeting.

 For example, if you have a Salesforce date field on the Account or Contact called 'Launch Date' and the value of this field is January 1st 2019.
 We will use the formula field to count how many days in the past this date was compared to the present day and then to visualize this by a range of numbers.
 Working with this example, if the current date is January 20th the range could show a range of 1-20, as in, the date in the Launch Date field happened 1-20 days ago.
 We will discuss how to set this up in more detail below and display how flexible this can be.

-The value of this field can then be mapped to the Advocate's profile in the form of a match category and this data can then be used in the targeting of Challenges so that the Advocate can have a challenge(s) unlocked automatically based on how long ago they launched.
+The value of this field can then be mapped to the Advocate's profile in the form of a Custom Profile Field and this data can then be used in the targeting of Challenges so that the Advocate can have a challenge(s) unlocked automatically based on how long ago they launched.

 Examples Of Flows This Could Be Used For